armsultan/upstream-viewer/README.md

 # Upstream-manager

+This App is a [Helio Training](https://heliotraining.com/) "Full-Stack" project using NodeJS, React, Redux, MongoDB and more.

+This App is Proof Of Concept to graph upstream data pulled from NGINX Pkus's Live activity monitoring.
+See An example of [NGINX Plus live activity monitoring.](http://demo.nginx.com/status.html) and  [JSON output](http://demo.nginx.com/status) for the same information.

 ## Installation
+First run the following command to install the required dependencies

     npm install

-Test environment:
+## Run Application

-Create three terminals.
-Run
+Create three terminals and run:

-    npm start
-In another terminal:
-    npm run build
+1. Make sure mongodb is running:

+	`sudo mongod`

-... to get Webpack listening to your changes
+2. In another terminal, to get Webpack listening to your changes, run:
-and:
-    sudo mongod
-... get mongoDB started

-Then Run
-    npm run build
+    `npm run build`

-... to get Webpack listening to your changes.# upstream-manager
+3. And lastly, start the package:

+	`npm start`

-Run Unit Tests:
+## Run Unit Tests:

 	npm test